umbraco/UmbracoDocs/Umbraco-Uno/Working-With-Forms/index.md

 versionFrom: 8.0.0
 ---

-# Working with forms
+# Working with Forms

 ## How does Umbraco Forms work

 First of all, what is a form?
 A form is a formula where you can do various things, such as ask support questions.
-The Umbraco forms have a wide array of options and can be tailored to fill your exact needs, whether it be a form where the customers can support questions or it is a form that asks their preference in pets.
+The Umbraco Forms have a wide array of options and can be tailored to fill your exact needs, whether it be a form where the customers can ask support questions or it is a form that asks their preference in pets.

-Umbraco Forms lets you create forms for your site.
-They are fully customizable.
-This means that you can set them up exactly how you like.
 The Umbraco Forms can be set up in the forms section of the backoffice.
 They come included as a part of your Uno plan.
 And you will be able to check the replies in the backoffice.
 In these guides, you will learn how to set a form up, how to add it to a widget, and how you can check your replies.
 It is possible to add Recaptcha to your Umbraco forms.
 Should you need this, there will also be a guide for that.